SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Abstract

 \section{Abstract}

 Most existing safe reinforcement learning (RL) benchmarks focus on robotics and control tasks, offering limited relevance to high-stakes domains that involve structured constraints, mixed-integer decisions, and industrial complexity.
 This gap hinders the advancement and deployment of safe RL in critical areas such as energy systems, manufacturing, and supply chains.
 To address this limitation, we present SafeOR-Gym, a benchmark suite of nine operations research (OR) environments tailored for safe RL under complex constraints.
 Each environment captures a realistic planning, scheduling, or control problems characterized by cost-based constraint violations, planning horizons, and hybrid discrete-continuous action spaces.
 The suite integrates seamlessly with the Constrained Markov Decision Process (CMDP) interface provided by OmniSafe.
 We evaluate several state-of-the-art safe RL algorithms across these environments, revealing a wide range of performance: while some tasks are tractable, others expose fundamental limitations in current approaches.
 SafeOR-Gym provides a challenging and practical testbed that aims to catalyze future research in safe RL for real-world decision-making problems.
-The SafeOR-Gym framework and all accompanying code are available at: https://github.com/li-group/SafeOR-Gym.